Cursor vs GitHub Copilot - they solve different problems

 Why this comparison misleads

 GitHub Copilot is a coding assistant that works inside whatever IDE you already use.
 VS Code, Visual Studio, JetBrains, even Vim.
 It gives you autocomplete suggestions, answers questions in chat, and helps review code.
+As of early 2026, it includes Agent Mode that handles multi-file tasks autonomously.
 Think of it as adding AI superpowers to your existing setup.

 Cursor is a complete IDE built from scratch with AI as the foundation.
 It’s a fork of VS Code, so it looks familiar, but the entire experience assumes AI will be involved in everything you do.
 It wants to understand your whole codebase and let you work by talking to AI rather than just getting suggestions.